no8am/no8am/README.md

+# This repository has been archived.

+Check out [no8am/ray-schedule](https://github.com/no8am/ray-schedule) at [rayschedule.com](https://rayschedule.com) for the currently maintained version.

+---

 # 'ray schedule
 <p align="center">
   A super fun, super cool new scheduling system, to help Bucknell students get their schedules together.</br>